michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 1. AND Jeshu said to his disciples, It cannot be that offences should not come, but woe to him by whom they shall come.

 2. It were better for him that an ass-millstone were hanged on his neck, and he be cast into the sea.
-Woe (to him) who shall offendOr, cause to stumble. one of these little ones!
+Woe (to him) who shall offend

 3. Take heed to yourselves; if thy brother transgress, reprove him, and if he repent, forgive him.